How Long Does Dog Grooming Take?

 How often you should groom your dog depends on several factors, including the breed of dog you have, the type of coat your dog has, and whether your dog is kept inside or outside.

-This can be expensive and time-consuming, but it keeps the dog looking great all the time.
+Some people like their dogs to look perfect.
+They want them groomed weekly or even more often.
+This can be expensive and time-consuming, but it keeps the dog looking great.

 Michael Sherman